robinlmp/Deloitte/README.md

 I've included the checklist I made and was working through as I worked on it.
 Many of the points noted below are discussed in much greater length in the comments within the code.

+One thing that is worth noting is that for all except for the last day, I was working on the basis of the app needing to target iOS 12 (as it was set up when received).
+There are some choices I made along the way that may well have been different had I known I was able to target a later version earlier.
+This isn't a complaint, rather just wanting to explain why some things are the way they are (for example, SF Symbols as SVGs in Assets).

 Thanks for giving me the opportunity to have a go at this.

 Robin